makrai/notes/schlichtkrull1703-relational-graph-convolutional.md

   * entity classification (recovery of missing entity attributes).
 R-GCNs are
-* factorization models for link prediction such as DistMult can be significantly improved by enriching them with an encoder model to accumulate evidence over multiple inference steps in the relational graph, demonstrating a large improvement of 29.8% on FB15k-237 over a decoder-only baseline
+* factorization models for link prediction such as DistMult can be significantly improved by enriching them with an encoder model to accumulate evidence over multiple inference steps in the relational graph
+  * improvement of 29.8% on FB15k-237 over a decoder-only baseline

 # 7 Conclusion